abhinavlal/blog/content/post/my-current-podcast-list.md

 [Decoder Ring](http://www.slate.com/articles/podcasts/decoder_ring.html "Decoder Ring") - Lastly latest edition to my list Decoder ring explains a culture phenomenon and demystifies it.
 This podcast from slate only had two episodes so far, but I am early waiting for next one.

-Apart from this, I have a lot more podcast subscribed, but these enjoy the most.
+Apart from this, I have a lot more podcast subscribed, but these i enjoy the most.